sitiporn/Reading-paper/possible_main/discriminative.md

 3.2 Discriminative Training

-   - Pos pairs intent class: (eji, ejl) all possible ordered pairs with int same intents i not equal to l
+   - Pos pairs intent class: (eji, ejl) all possible ordered pairs with in the same intents i not equal to l

    - Neg considered all any possible pairs accross two any different class